Can you weigh in on this?

 • practise communication refinement and do a roleplay.

-With this ESL lesson on meeting facilitation, students learn advanced functional vocabulary for facilitating meetings (e.g. hit a lull, chart the course).
+With this ESL lesson on meeting facilitation, students learn advanced vocabulary for facilitating meetings (e.g. hit a lull, chart the course).
 Students talk about meetings in their workplaces and give opinions about meeting etiquette.
 They discuss the facilitator’s role and meeting approaches.
 They refine thought-to-action communication, watch a video, consider facilitation techniques, and do a roleplay

 C1 / Advanced